-Sphero already made a blast in 2015 with the miniature version of BB-8, first appearing in “The Force Awakens” movie.
-In this 2017 fall, they strike back with two extra cute miniature Star Wars droids: R2D2 and BB-9E, all controllable using a smartphone app, via Bluetooth.
+Sphero already made a blast with the miniature version of BB-8, first appearing in “The Force Awakens” movie.
+They strike back with two extra cute miniature Star Wars droids: R2D2 and BB-9E, all controllable using iPhone and Android smartphone, via Bluetooth.

 Miniature Lifelike R2D2